Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 Played the base game and ready for more?
 Or want to tweak it a little to fit your group?
 Check out these variants and expansions!

-{{% rules-block heading="Variant" %}}
+{{% rules-block heading="Variants: Game Difficulty" %}}

+**Feel the game is too hard?**
+* Enable the "Power" on each role.
+You can use this ability during your turn.
+* Allow the Shared Map to be more freeform: "When placing a domino, only 1 Terrain needs to match with neighbors (instead of all)"

+**Feel the game is too easy?**
-**For even more diversity in roles:** when the Report phase starts, check the **Report** action of your Role!
-This punishes bad behavior or placement (or rewards cooperative behavior and good placement).
+* Enable the "Report" action on each role.
+This punishes bad behavior or placement, or rewards cooperative behavior and good placement.
+You _check_ if you satisfy this requirement at the start of the Report phase.
+* Any Roles not in the game assume the score of the _lowest_ scoring player (instead of the highest scoring).

+{{% /rules-block %}}

+{{% rules-block heading="Variant: Competitive" %}}

 **For a COMPETITIVE game:** most of the game stays the same.
 Only the following changes need to be made.

 * The game **ends** as soon as one player must **leave the empire** ( = they have 3 failed missions).
 * All players score themselves.
 The player who left, however has a -8 penalty on their strength. **Highest score wins!**
 * All Missions are _public_.
 (Ignore the secret eye.)
+* You can't withhold power or anything.
+If someone needs 5 Military from you, and you have it, they get it.

+{{% /rules-block %}}

+{{% rules-block heading="Variants: Variety & Strategy" %}}

+**Want to use all roles, always?** You can!
+Simply deal all Roles at the start, so certain players get multiple of them.
+This changes nothing else about the game.
+(This is merely left out of the base game to make it simpler to play your first game.)

-**For an even more tactical game:** also count the shared map when determining your score/strength!
+**For an even more tactical game:** include the following two changes.

+Change 1) Also count the Shared Map when determining your score/strength!
 The full formula becomes:
-* Check your Role's Capital icons on both your individual and shared map.
+* Check your Role's Capital icons on both your individual and Shared Map.
 * Multiply the _sum_ of that by your Province size, divided by 2.

+Change 2) You're now allowed to grow your Province by connecting different _"patches"_ with your Role's terrain using paths.
+(So they're connected to your Starting Domino by path, not by terrain.)

-**For a more chaotic game:** start your individual map _empty_.
+**For a more chaotic game:** start your Personal Map _empty_.
 Your score can never go below 1.
 (So your strength, at the start of the game, is 1.)

 {{% /rules-block %}}

 {{% rules-block heading="Goblin Grandma" %}}

+{{% rules-double-view src="expansion_goblin_grandma.webp" alt="Example of the Corrupter icon and how to use it." split="leftheavy" %}}

 This expansion makes external threats (from Goblins) more immediate and powerful.

-It introduces the **Corrupter Icon** (@TODO: INLINE ICON).
+It introduces the **Corrupter Capital**.
 This can be used by any player.

 > All People icons attached to a Corrupter (via a path) become Goblins instead.

+{{% /rules-double-view %}}

 This number of Goblins is used in missions to scale their threat.

 It also introduces missions with the **"Attack" penalty**.
 An Attack means the following.

-* Find all **open-ended paths** in your map.
+* Find all **open-ended paths** in your Personal Map.
 (Paths that lead nowhere, pointing out of your map.)
 * Goblins attack all those locations!
 Remove each domino which has one or more open-ended paths from your map.

-@TODO: EXAMPLE IMAGE

 {{% /rules-block %}}